hnen/UnityPropertyValidator/README.md

 The validator assumes that all fields are required to have a value, unless they are explicity marked as optional by the developer.

-The extension, while usable, is still WIP.
+The extension, while probably usable, is still WIP and not tested in practice.

 ## Features
  - Highlight missing references in inspector